W-Net-AI/LISP-CV/Readme.md

 gksu gedit ~/.sbclrc

-and add this to the top of your ~/.sbclrc file.
+If you don't have it already, add this to the top of your ~/.sbclrc or ~/.clisprc file.

 (require :asdf)
 ;put all subdirectories of quicklisp\software into asdf:*central-registry*